vatpac-technology/sops/docs/events/worldflight/Aerodromes/sydneydep.md

 ### OzStrips
 All aerodrome controllers must be familiar with the VATPAC [recommended workflow](../../../../client/towerstrips/#recommended-workflow) for OzStrips.

-Coordinator must place a `MONITOR GROUND EAST` & `MONITOR GROUND WEST` bar in the **Cleared Bay Queue** and queue any aircraft who request pushback or taxi (if no pushback required) in the Cleared Bay.
+Coordinator must place a `STANDBY FOR GROUND EAST` & `STANDBY FOR GROUND WEST` bar in the **Cleared Bay Queue** and queue any aircraft who request pushback or taxi (if no pushback required) in the Cleared Bay.

 <figure markdown>
 ![Coordinator Bars](../img/coordinatorbars.png){ width="500" }
 </figure>

-When less than **three** strips are present below a particular `MONITOR GROUND` bar, Coordinator may instruct the bottom most aircraft in the queue to monitor that SMC frequency.
+When less than **three** strips are present below a particular `STANDBY FOR GROUND` bar, Coordinator may instruct the bottom most aircraft in the queue to standby for that SMC frequency.

 <figure markdown>
 ![Coordinator Strips](../img/coordinatorstrips.png){ width="500" }
     <figcaption>An example of the Coordinator layout</figcaption>
 </figure>

 If three strips are already present below a respective bar, any subsequent aircraft who request pushback must be instructed to remain on the Coordinator frequency, and an estimated delay given if known.
-Place these strips in the **Cleared Bay Queue**, but above the respective `MONITOR GROUND` bars.
+Place these strips in the **Cleared Bay Queue**, but above the respective `STANDBY FOR GROUND` bars.
 The bottom-most strip is always at the front of any queue.

 !!! phraseology
     **QFA452**: "Sydney Coordinator, Qantas 452, bay 5, request pushback"
-    **SY COORD**: "Qantas 452, Sydney Coordinator, monitor ground 121.7"
+    **SY COORD**: "Qantas 452, Sydney Coordinator, standby for ground 121.7"
     ...
     **VOZ318**: "Sydney Coordinator, Velocity 318, bay 39, request pushback"
     **SY COORD**: "Velocity 318, Coordinator, remain this frequency, approximate 5 minute delay due traffic congestion"

 !!! warning "Important"
-    Ensure aircraft are [squawking mode C and the correct code](../../../../client/towerstrips/#strips) before instructing them to monitor ground.
+    Ensure aircraft are [squawking mode C and the correct code](../../../../client/towerstrips/#strips) before instructing them to standby for ground.

 ### Delay Expectation
 Aircraft can expect **extensive** delays for Pushback during the event, possibly *multiple hours*.
 Try to keep pilots informed of their delay expectation, either by providing a figure in minutes, or a position in the queue.